Moon landing conspiracy theories: Moon rocks

 It is now accepted by the scientific community that rocks have been blasted from both the Martian and lunar surface during impact events, and that some of these have landed on the Earth as meteorites.
 However, the first Antarctic lunar meteorite was found in 1979, and its lunar origin was not recognized until 1982.
 Furthermore, lunar meteorites are so rare that it is unlikely that they could account for the 380 kg of Moon rocks that NASA gathered between 1969 and 1972.
 Only about 30 kg of lunar meteorites have been found on Earth thus far, despite private collectors and governmental agencies worldwide searching for more than 20 years.

 While the Apollo missions gathered 380 kg of Moon rocks, the Soviet Luna 16, Luna 20 and Luna 24 robots gathered only 326 g combined (that is, less than one-thousandth as much).
 Indeed, current plans for a Martian sample return would only gather about 500 g of soil, and a recently proposed South Pole-Aitken basin robot mission would only gather about 1 kg of Moon rock.
-If NASA had used similar robot technology, then between 300 and 2,000 robot missions would have been needed to collect the current amount of Moon rocks that is held by NASA.

 On the makeup of the Moon rocks, Kaysing asked: "Why was there never a mention of gold, silver, diamonds or other precious metals on the moon?
 Wasn't this a viable consideration?
 Why was this fact never dicussed [sic] in the press or by the astronauts?"
-Geologists realize that gold and silver deposits on Earth are the result of the action of hydrothermal fluids concentrating the precious metals into veins of ore.
-Since in 1969 water was believed to be absent on the Moon, no geologist discussed finding these on the Moon in any great amount.